nutteloost/todo-swipe-card/README.md

 --todo-swipe-card-checkbox-size:                         /* Size of checkbox elements (default: 20px) */

 /* Input Field Styling */
+--todo-swipe-card-input-font-weight:                     /* Font weight for the text typed into the 'Add item' field */
+--todo-swipe-card-placeholder-font-weight:               /* Font weight for the placeholder text in the 'Add item' field */
 --todo-swipe-card-placeholder-color:                     /* Color of 'Add item' text in input fields */
 --todo-swipe-card-placeholder-opacity:                   /* Opacity of 'Add item' text (default: 1) */